cloudmesh/cloudmesh-robot/docs/pyenv.md

 ## Pyenv Tutorial

-As mentioned in the "Installation" section, Pyenv is a program that allows you to install and manage different versions of Python separately, or at once.
+As mentioned in the *Installation* section, Pyenv is a program that allows you to install and manage different versions of Python separately, or at once.
 Here is a list of Pyenv commands that can be typed into terminal to make changes to your current version(s) of
 Python:

-`PYENV_VERSION` Specifies the Python version to be used.
+* `PYENV_VERSION` Specifies the Python version to be used.

-`PYENV_ROOT` Defines the directory under which Python versions and shims reside.
+* `PYENV_ROOT` Defines the directory under which Python versions and shims reside.

-`PYENV_DEBUG` Outputs debug information.
+* `PYENV_DEBUG` Outputs debug information.

-`PYENV_HOOK_PATH` Colon-separated list of paths searched for pyenv hooks.
+* `PYENV_HOOK_PATH` Colon-separated list of paths searched for pyenv hooks.

-`PYENV_DIR` Directory to start searching for .python-version files.
+* `PYENV_DIR` Directory to start searching for .python-version files.